JacenLakiir/Tivoo/README.txt

 Finished: Feb 15

 Project Length:
 - [Actual] ???
-3 hours Eric + NEED IAN, SIYANG, & HUI TO INCLUDE THEIR TIME SPENT WORKING
+3 hours Eric + 2.5 hours + NEED IAN, SIYANG, TO INCLUDE THEIR TIME SPENT WORKING
 - [Estimated] 10 hours
 - [How good our estimate was] ???
 LAST PERSON TO UPDATE README GETS TO WRITE THIS